If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When shopping for cologne, you may notice that some men’s fragrances are called perfume instead of cologne.
 So is there a difference between the best perfume for men and cologne?

-In fact, each of these terms does have different technical meanings to fragrance makers.
+Each of these terms does have different technical meanings to fragrance makers.
 Perfume (also known as Parfum or Extrait de Parfum) refers to fragrances that contain 15% to 30% perfume oil, while products categorized as Eau de Parfum contain between 15% and 20% perfume oil.
 However, an Eau de Cologne product only contains 2% to 4% perfume oil.
 Because of this, perfumes have a more potent and longer-lasting fragrance.

 Cologne should note on the bottle or packaging which category it falls into, with Eau de Parfum at the high end of the intensity scale and Eau de Cologne at the low end.
 Eau de Toilette falls somewhere in the middle.